How To Manage SPF Settings Using Adobe Business Catalyst Login

 RFC 5322 includes the syntax for Internet email headers.
 This means it does not say anything directly about how SPF should be configured and maintained.

-Having multiple SPF records for a domain results in the PermError.
+Having multiple SPF records for a domain results in the PermError, which indicates a fundamental problem with the configurations and violation of the SPF.

 The truth is that the most important people in your organization are also the most targeted individuals for cyber-attacks due to their access to the most.